samjuvonen/samjuvonen.github.io/posts/using-eurkey-in-gnome.rst

 .. description:
 .. type: text

+`Update:` Well, it seems that Gnome 3.20 on Fedora 24 actually has EurKEY selectable from the GUI.
+Nice!
+The rest of the post is still accurate, if a bit superfluous now.

 `EurKEY <http://eurkey.steffen.bruentjen.eu/start.html>`_ is the best general layout for basic US keyboards.
 It gives me easy access to keys required by Finnish, Swedish, German or any other European languages.
 These days with